Vherniel/cmu-kiosk-device/install.md

 _Created on: September 10, 2022_

-This is an installation process of [Arch Linux](https://archlinux.org/) from the ground up focusing on ROCK Pi X device while implementing the conceptual model of an kiosk.
+This is an installation process of [Arch Linux](https://archlinux.org/) from the ground up focusing on ROCK Pi X device while implementing the conceptual model of a kiosk.
 It is suggested to refer with the [official installation guide](https://wiki.archlinux.org/title/Installation_guide) for more up-to-date steps while also refering this guide for kiosk specific procedures.

+> 🔲 **TODO:** Diagram of conceptual model of kiosk.

 ## 📙 Prerequisites